ebu/radiodns-manager/Deployment/README.md

 # Main commands

 You can use `fab --list` to list all commands.

+### Restart all services

+Use the `restart_services` command to restart all the services on all serviers required by radiodns and vis

+    fab restart_services

 #### plugit_server.deploy